Several dead in Copenhagen mall shooting; suspect arrested

 On Snapchat, Styles wrote: “My team and I pray for everyone involved in the Copenhagen shopping mall shooting.
 I am shocked.
 Love H.”

+In a joint statement, Queen Margrethe, her son Crown Prince Frederik and his wife, Crown Princess Mary, said: “We do not yet know the full extent of the tragedy, but it is already clear that more people have lost their lives and that even more have been injured.”

+“The situation calls for unity and care,” they said in a statement.

-The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during an LGBTQ festival, killing two and injuring more than 20.
+The shooting came a week after a mass shooting in neighboring Norway, where police said a Norwegian man of Iranian origin opened fire during a LGBTQ festival, killing two and wounding more than 20.